 Bridging Faith and Science to Combat the Overdose Crisis Series

-Second in a Series | September 20, 2021
+Third in a Series | February 1, 2022

-Through a partnership with the Clinton Foundation, Johns Hopkins Bloomberg School of Public Health, and The Centre for Responsible Leadership, national leaders from faith and science will convene to explore the promise of a collaborative relationship, to reduce stigma about addiction, educate about prevention, treatment, and recovery, and advance policies and programs that save lives.
+Through a partnership of the Clinton Foundation, the Johns Hopkins Bloomberg School of Public Health, and The Centre for Responsible Leadership, national science and faith leaders will convene to explore the promise of a collaborative relationship, reduce stigma about addiction, educate about prevention, treatment, and recovery, and advance policies and programs that save lives.

-President William Jefferson Clinton
+President Bill Clinton